 Gary Bankhead

-As an Honorary Research Associate in the Department of Archaeology, Durham University, Gary's current role is to coordinate the wider research of the Durham River Wear Assemblage.
-As well as his own ongoing small finds research, he continues to work with Durham University students undertaking both the MA in Museum and Artefact Studies and the MA in Conservation of Archaeological and Museum Objects courses to analyse and research the River Wear artefacts (see: student case studies), along with specialists with traditional archaeological skills from finds drawing to comparative analysis and developing typologies.
+Gary Bankhead Gary Bankhead is an Honorary Fellow in the Department of Archaeology at Durham University, where he coordinates the wider research of the Durham River Wear Assemblage.
+Alongside his own ongoing small finds research, Gary works closely with Durham University students on the MA in Museum and Artefact Studies and the MA in Conservation of Archaeological and Museum Objects.
+Together, they analyse, research, and display artefacts recovered from the River Wear (see: student case studies).
+He also collaborates with specialists in traditional archaeological skills—from finds drawing to comparative analysis and typology development—ensuring the assemblage is studied and presented to the highest standards.

 Curriculum Vitae